Seattle Children’s offers medical observerships, an educational opportunity to shadow experts at our world-class hospital.

 - Individuals who work in healthcare and are interested in different aspects of a pediatric hospital setting and not seeking or being granted medical education credit.
 This includes all University of Washington medical students.

 Medical observerships do not fulfill requirements for high school senior projects.
 Those who are still in high school are not allowed to observe.
-See a description of our senior project opportunities.
+See a description of our opportunities for high school and youth service projects.

 If you are interested in observing at Seattle Children’s, you must complete an online observership request form.
 We ask that you indicate which areas of the hospital you would like to observe (e.g., cardiology clinic, orthopedics, etc.).
 Please note that not all departments are able to accept observation requests.
 A description of our departments can be found on the Clinics and Programs section of our website.